-The teaching degree course was great as it gave me a general grounding in all primary school subjects so I could teach across the curriculum.
+The BA (Hons) Primary Education course was great as it gave me a general grounding in all primary school subjects so I could teach across the curriculum.
 I really enjoyed the lectures and meeting other people.
 The course also boosted my confidence.
 I was only 20 when I qualified so having the experience of teaching practice and speaking in front of other people gave me the ideal preparation I needed.
-University also helped me get my first job which is where I still am today ten years later!”
+University also helped me get my first job which is where I still am today ten years later!

-My Masters took me three years to complete part-time which was hard work but very rewarding.
+My masters took me three years to complete part-time which was hard work, but very rewarding.
 I am always looking to further my skills and better myself, which being affiliated with the University allowed me to do.
-Beginning the Masters helped me get promoted to Advanced Skills Teacher status.
-For the last four years, I have worked for the LEA one day a week, visiting other schools across the city to support teachers with their own ICT development."
+Beginning the masters helped me get promoted to Advanced Skills Teacher status.
+For the last four years, I've worked for the LEA one day a week, visiting other schools across the city to support teachers with their own ICT development."